astronomer/docs/software/export-task-logs.md

 ### Save your Elasticsearch deployment credentials

 After you've created an Elastic deployment and endpoint, you have two options to store your Elastic deployment credentials.
-You can store them directly in your Software helm values, or you can create a secret in your Software Kubernetes cluster.
+You can store the credentials in your Astronomer Software helm values, or as a secret in your Astronomer Software Kubernetes cluster.

 <Tabs
     defaultValue="config.yaml"